- Doctoral skills online

 For the Integrated PhD in Molecular Biosciences (Medical Biosciences) programme you will be enrolled on the MSc Molecular Biosciences (Medical Biosciences) in your first year.
 You will take courses at Master’s-level, where you will be expected to undertake training through two research projects and critically analyse research through seminar presentations and written work.

 The unique course structure is designed in consultation with clinical and industrial partners to give you the specialist knowledge and practical skills needed for a career in molecular biosciences.
-You’ll gain extensive research experience by carrying out two research projects, working in dedicated postgraduate labs and with researchers from the Department of Biology & Biochemistry and our new Milner Centre for Evolution.
+You’ll gain extensive research experience by carrying out two research projects, working in dedicated postgraduate labs and with researchers from the Department of Life Sciences and our new Milner Centre for Evolution.

 The course also includes a ‘Broadening horizons’ unit, giving you the opportunity to further strengthen your employability by doing a project addressing the challenges of global environment sustainability.
 You’ll apply your skills related to either entrepreneurship, teaching, media and communication, or public engagement.

 Your MSc will be awarded upon successful completion of both the MSc and doctoral research stage of the programme.
 In the event you successfully complete the MSc but do not transfer to the research stage, your MSc will be awarded at the end of year 1.

 Progression to your research stage in year 2 will be subject to successful completion of the MSc (with a minimum overall programme average of 50%, including 50% in the dissertation), and acceptance by a lead supervisor for the research project.
 Your thesis proposal and interdisciplinary supervisory team will be decided by the end of the first year.
 In years 2 through 4 you will conduct your PhD thesis research.